MimisLovesToProgram/ProjectBrowser/README.md

-The documentation provides a clear guide on how to use the Project Browser.
-It covers the available commands, their usage, and special notes.
+The following documentation provides a clear guide on how to use the Project Browser.
+It covers the available commands, their usage, and special notes:
-Here are the key points from the documentation:

 - Use "help" to get information about a specific project.
     Example: help 1 (to get information about project 1)